Digitising the UG Library collections

 Heritage libraries, among which the University of Groningen Library, get the opportunity in this project to make available large parts of their (copyrights-free) collections.
 Several tens of thousands of volumes from other Dutch university libraries, the Rijksmuseum and Tresoar are digitised also.
 Here it concerns books published until 1900, produced in the Netherlands or in the Dutch language, and not yet digitised elsewhere.

-The more than 35,000 titles from Groningen are being digitised between 2017 and 2019.
-The books are transported to the KB in several batches, and from that moment will be unavailable for about six months.
-Still, the UL will try to facilitate its users as much as possible in consulting the books from this batch:
+The more than 35,000 titles from Groningen are being digitised between 2017 and 2020.
+The books were transported to the KB in several batches, and in 2019 have already been returned to the UB.

-The University Library is aware of the fact that titles from our collection being not available for a longer period, can cause great inconvenience to our users.
-However, we find it very important that this collection of unique titles is being digitised.
+The University Library finds it very important that this collection of unique titles is being digitised.
 When this project is finished, hundreds of thousands of books will be available to the library user nationally and internationally without restrictions, among others on platforms like Delpher and Google Books.